 - Old Battery

 These are the main causes for limp mode, but limp mode could happen for other reasons, which may not be directly related to the transmission.

 How to troubleshoot my car that is not shifting?

 -First, determine if the car is in limp mode or if it is not moving at all.
 In limp mode, your car will drive in second gear.

 – If your fluid level is OK, then listen for a whine.
 Do you hear one?
-Make sure to check the fluid level first and add in necessary.
-If the level is correct, you may have serious transmission problems.
-That means the fluid is not circulating in the transmission in which case you may need a torque converter, or the whole transmission rebuilt.
+Make sure to check the fluid level first and add if necessary.
+If the level is correct and you hear a whine, you may have serious transmission problems.
+That means the fluid is not circulating in the transmission.
+This could be due to several issues such bad a torque converter, bad transmission oil pump, water contamination in transmission.